SaadNasir92/Blackjack/README.md

 # Blackjack
 Novice level Blackjack
-Thi is a Readme file
+This is a Readme file